 Unlike honey in its original state, creamed honey will take much longer to crystallize.
 And unless made in voluminous amounts, I’ll bet it won’t last long enough to undergo that process!

-How to Cream Honey
+How to Make Creamed Honey

 - a mixer with whisk wire whips